ALTernatiF4-Sec/UniWA-CTF/README.md

 - [Dcode.fr](https://www.dcode.fr) - A website containing various tools that can be utilized for CTFs such as well-known cryptographic ciphers decoders, esoteric programming languages decoders, etc.
 - [Vigenère Cipher Codebreaker](https://www.mygeocachingprofile.com/codebreaker.vigenerecipher.aspx) - An online tool that can brute force the key of a Vigenère ciphertext, with great accuracy.

+## Directory Enumeration

+- [Dirb](http://dirb.sourceforge.net/) - A Web Content Scanner.It looks for existing (and/or hidden) Web Objects.
+It basically works by launching a dictionary based attack against a web server and analyzing the response.
+- [Dirbuster](https://owasp.org/projects/) - A multi threaded Java application designed to brute force directories and files names on web/application servers.
+- [Gobuster](https://github.com/OJ/gobuster) - Directory/File, DNS and VHost busting tool written in Go.

 ## Exploits

 *Tools used for solving exploitation challenges in boot2root VMs.*